 Lastly, humans as a specie will not enter the cosmic community until we get over the racism hump and learn to co-create with all cultures.
 Nations are good but are only a stage in human development.
 We will ultimately merge into a unified collective.
 One nation, one ideal, one government.
 If that's what people call the New World Order, I'm not only for it but it is inevitable as humanity evolves into a higher order collective organism.

-Unlike tyrants in the past, I do not believe in forcing globalism however.
+Unlike the tyrants of the past, I do not believe in forcing globalism.
 It will naturally occur as humanity progressively evolves.
 If you found this article useful, please support me by subscribing.
 I put out empowering information all the time.